ddssamu3l/DeepSeekVsCodeExtension/README.md

 **NOTE:** After you open a debug window, you must open a file in order for the extension to appear in the activity sidebar.

-## Install the extension to your VsCode
+## Install the extension to your VS Code
 To install the extension, run this command from the project directory's terminal:
 ```
 vsce package